maiahirsch/maiahirsch.github.io/docs/lab7.md

     return mu,sigma

 I tested the KF in Python on my step response data before deploying to the robot.
 The filter was run at the ToF sampling rate with a constant normalized input u = 150/255.
-Tuning the covariance matrices shows a clear trafeoff.
-When sigma_z is small (high sensor trust), the KF output closely trakced the raw ToF with minimal smoothing.
-When sigma_z is large (high model trust), the KF ignores sensor updates and relies entirely on the dynamics model, causing it to diverge from the true distance.

 In Python, I implemented:
 ```c